EugeneGrigorenko/art-test/.github/ISSUE_TEMPLATE/manual_template.md

 labels: ''
 assignees: ''

----

-Suppose to be a valid manual template
+---Suppose to be a valid manual template